website

 • Production of testosterone then slows or stops.

 The range for a male over 19 years of age can vary.
 Per Medical News Today, it is 265ng/dl - 923 ng/dl.
-The University of Rochester Medical Centre gives a range of 270 ng/dl - 1070 ng/dl depending on age.
-Optimal levels can be controversial.
+The University of Rochester Medical Centre gives a range of 270 ng/dl - 1070 ng/dl depending on your age.
+Optimal levels can thus be controversial, with few willing to put a stake in the ground.

 Find out more about normal male testosterone ranges by age here.

-Excessive use can raise testosterone levels in the blood, causing the body to stop producing, and reduce the amount of sperm produced, resulting in infertility and a lower sex drive.
+Excessive use of these can raise testosterone levels in the blood, causing the body to stop producing, and reduce the amount of sperm produced, resulting in infertility and a lower sex drive.
 Not ideal.

 Testosterone levels have been declining for decades with a substantial drop since the 1980s, with levels dropping an average of 1% per year.